golemfactory/golem-architecture/arch-snapshot/arch.md

 of termination (e.g., duration of the Agreement and conditions under which it can be terminated) are specified within the Agreement itself, rather than being defined by the Golem protocol.

+##### Example of negotiation

+To better understand the negotiation process, let’s consider an example involving the negotiation of a payment platform.
+This will illustrate how agents can use different strategies and what negotiation protocols can be built on top of the property language.

+When declaring a payment platform in an offer, the Provider lists wallet addresses for each platform it supports.
+It is the Requestor's responsibility to choose the platform by specifying the appropriate property in their demand.
+The Requestor can approach negotiations in two ways:

+###### 1. Static Negotiations
+Suppose the Requestor prefers payments on the Polygon network.
+In this case, they require the Provider to support Polygon and will not select a Provider that doesn’t.

+Since the Requestor has a specific requirement, multiple negotiation stages aren't necessary.
+They can simply add a constraint to their demand, instructing the matching algorithm to filter out Providers that don’t meet this requirement.
+In their demand, they set the chosen platform as a fixed value.

+###### 2. Dynamic Negotiations
+Now imagine a Requestor that can pay on multiple platforms but prioritizes them based on transaction fees.
+In this scenario, the Requestor has a larger pool of potential Providers since they don’t restrict the platform by adding a constraint to their demand.

+Instead, the Requestor collects proposals from the market and evaluates them based on estimated costs.
+In later stages of proposal exchange, they choose the platform by setting the relevant property according to the Providers' scores, which are based on potential transaction costs.

 #### 4. Wait until Requestor will demand [Activity](#activity) creation by listening to activity events
 #### 5. Allocate promised Resources according to [Agreement](#agreement)